kovidgoyal/rapydscript-ng/README.md

 - Nested comprehensions are not supported.
 So you cannot do this:
 	[a for a in b for b in c]

+- Defining class variables works.
+The original RapydScript simply threw away all code in the class context other than the class methods themselves.

 - RapydScript automatically appends 'new' keyword when using classes generated by it, native JavaScript objects like `Image` and `RegExp` and classes from other libraries marked as external.
 However, automatic new insertion depends